 GETCO didn’t want anyone outside of GETCO to know what happened on the inside.
 The interview process was very secretive.

+The Getco high frequency stock trading firm interview process was incredibly secretive.
 I get it, it’s a trading firm, but we’re talking about job interviews here.
 I was told most don’t make it past the first interview and that GETCO was incredibly difficult to get into.
-The recruiter said I was not to talk to anyone about my interview process.
+The recruiter said I was not to talk to anyone about my interview process or where I was interviewing.
 That was 10 years ago and GETCO is history, so screw it.

 The spacious lobby of GETCO in Chicago was very clean and white, much like the feel of an Apple store.
 It was trendy with a new age feel (and a side of creepy.)
 Most everyone I saw was in their mid 20s to 30s.
 GETCO employees wore jeans and casual dress shirts and street / gym shoes.